utumenbayar-miu/CS568-Assign9-Axios/README.md

 - Fix the assignment 8.
 Your "Add Todo" page should store the todo item in the database.
 - Show todo items from the DB through the API in your home page.
 - Implemment edit, delete.
-- Add isDone flag to your schema.
-List tasks that are already done in a separate div.
+-  Add "done" button to the todoItem component.
+Add "isDone" flag to your collection.
+List tasks that are already done in another list in the Home page.
+Remove from todo list and add to the done list.

 After finished, create back-end and front-end folders and copy your src folders accordingly.